First-Order Projected Algorithms With the Same Linear Convergence Rate Bounds as Their Unconstrained Counterparts: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{Preliminaries}, we review knowledge of convex analysis, Lyapunov theory for exponential stability, linear convergence, and the IQC framework.
-In Section~\ref{Main results}, projected algorithms are constructed and shown to achieve the same convergence rate \mml{bounds} as the unconstrained counterparts.
-In Section~\ref{Examples}, illustrative examples of projected gradient descent and projected triple momentum algorithm and a numerical demonstration are presented.
+In Section~\ref{Main results}, projected algorithms are constructed and shown to achieve the same convergence rate \mml{bounds} as their unconstrained counterparts.
+In Section~\ref{Examples}, we present the projected gradient descent and propose the projected triple momentum \li{method} as illustrative examples, and provide a numerical demonstration.
 Finally, the paper is concluded in Section~\ref{Conclusion}.